hpc/charliecloud/doc/ch-grow_desc.rst

   :code:`-s`, :code:`--storage DIR`
     Set the storage directory (see below for important details).

+  :code:`--tls-no-verify`
+    Don't verify TLS certificates of the repository.
+(Do not use this option unless you understand the risks.)

   :code:`-v`, :code:`--verbose`
     Print extra chatter; can be repeated.